Opinion Piece

 summary details of fading hydrocarbons price spikes recession in the USA recession overview response to recession

-recession to depression
+recession to depressio

 2008 - A crucial year to clarify what has happened.